Adoption Story: Dan and Eliza

 We are so incredibly grateful to have adopted our daughter.
 We also have unspeakable love and admiration for our daughter's birth mother, and we consider her a part of our extended family.
 When our daughter was placed in our arms, we experienced firsthand the power of the gospel.
 A child was given to us, not because of anything we did to deserve her, but out of love.
 We will forever be grateful.

-We are so grateful for CAC and for Katie, and for the irreplaceable role she played in our daughter's adoption story.
+We are so grateful for Katie, and for the irreplaceable role she played in our daughter's adoption story.

 ---------------------------------------------------------------------

-For more information about Christian Adoption Consultants, email me at katief@christianadoptionconsultants.com.
+For more information about adoption, reach out to me.
 I'd love to help!

 Adoption Story: Jon and Annette